 Discount Brokers: DIY for Experienced Investors

 Some of the best-known discount brokerages are E-Trade Financial Corp., Fidelity Investments, Charles Schwab Corp., and TD Ameritrade.
 Discount brokers often make more sense for the average investor because they're less costly.
 If you want to make your own decisions, a discount broker may be the way to go.

-Before you sign up, make sure the broker deals in the type of investment you plan to make (stocks, bonds, mutual funds, options, or whatever it might be).
+Before you sign up, make sure the broker deals in the type of investment you plan to make (stocks, bonds, mutual funds, etc.).
 Review the schedule of fees to find out what you'd be paying for commissions, account maintenance, and other fees.

 Also, check out the list of other services the brokerage offers.
-Some of them may be important to you, such as the ability to write checks on your account, the ability to make trades over the phone, or the availability of research information about different stocks, bonds, and mutual funds.
+Think about whether you want to be able to write checks on your account, make trades over the phone, or access research about different stocks, bonds, and mutual funds.

 Opening a Brokerage Account

 Once you choose a brokerage, download the application forms from their website and send them in with a check, or fill them in online.
 If you complete the forms online and use electronic funding to transfer money into your new account, you can be trading investments the same day.

 Full-service brokerages may require a minimum balance.
-If you're opening an IRA, they may waive the minimum requirement.
-Discount brokers may have much lower investment minimums; in some cases, you may be able to open an account with $0.
+If you're opening an IRA, they may waive this requirement.
+Discount brokers may have much lower investment minimums.
+In some cases, you may be able to open an account with $0.